QI Activity Requirements

 • The QI activity/project must be supported by appropriate leadership and management at the initiative level to ensure adherence by physician/PA project participants to stated meaningful participation requirements.

-2. Has specific, measurable, relevant, and time-appropriate (SMART) aims for improvement.
+2. Has a specific, measurable, achievable, relevant, and time-bound (SMART) aim for improvement.

-• The aim statements/SMART goals of the QI activity/project must address at least one (1) IOM Quality Dimension.
+• The aim statement/SMART goal of the QI activity/project must address at least one (1) IOM Quality Dimension.

 3. Uses appropriate, relevant, and (when available) evidence-based performance measures and interventions.1